As an Amazon Associate I earn from qualifying purchases.

 So, if you’re ready to get your package into the mail, let’s take a deeper dive into each one of those options so you can get it shipped off, with a label, today!

 If you don’t have a printer to print off a shipping label, just head to the post office, tell them where your package is going, and they’ll print off the postage for you!
 It’s their job, after all.

 Here’s what you’ll want to do:

-- Make sure you have proper padding for you item.
+- Make sure you have proper padding for your item.
 If you’re sending a box, shake it around.
-If you hear any movement or rattling, add more padding in the form of bubblewrap, crumpled up newspaper, etc.
+If you hear any movement or rattling, add more padding in the form of bubble wrap, crumpled-up newspaper, etc.

 - Write the full address of the person/place you’re sending the item to on the top of the packaging.

-- Write you return address on the box.
+- Write your return address on the box.
 Most carriers will not accept a box without a return address.
-In the case that the box was damaged or the person refused deliver, you’ll want it returned to you.
+In the case that the box was damaged or the person refused delivery, you’ll want it returned to you.

 - Head to the counter at your carrier of choice.
-If you’re concerned about the cost (or if your package is oversized) you may want to compare the prices of carious carries online before heading to the physical locations.
+If you’re concerned about the cost (or if your package is oversized) you may want to compare the prices of various carriers online before heading to the physical locations.

 In general, USPS is the cheapest option for small boxes while FedEx and UPS are the best choices for oversize items.